Cert - Anthropology as a subject

 To be eligible to be considered for enrolment in the MA or MSocSc in Anthropology, a student must have completed either:

-a) a BA or BSocSc with a major in Anthropology (or equivalent) and have gained at least a B average in either the best three of their 300 level Anthropology papers or all of their undergraduate Anthropology papers, or
+a) a BA or BSocSc with a major in Anthropology (or equivalent) and have gained at least a B average across the 300 level papers, or

 b) a BA(Hons) or BSocSc(Hons) in Anthropology (or equivalent) and have gained at least second class honours (second division), or a PGDip in Anthropology (or equivalent) with at least a B average, and

 Completion requirements for the MA or MSocSc in Anthropology vary according to admission criteria:

-Students admitted under a) above must complete 180 points from approved 500 level papers, including ANTHY515 and SSRP503, and either a 120 point thesis, a 90 point thesis or a 60 point dissertation.
+Students admitted under a) above must complete 180 points from approved 500 level papers, including ANTHY515 and either a 120 point thesis, a 90 point thesis or a 60 point dissertation.

 Students admitted under b) above must complete a 120 point thesis, a 90 point thesis and a further 30 points from approved 500 level papers, or a 60 point dissertation and a further 60 points from approved 500 level papers.

 Visit our Scholarship Finder for information about possible scholarships

 For more information about subject requirements please refer to the Catalogue of Papers for the most up to date information.
 If you have any questions and need more advice contact one of our friendly student advisors phone: